 The trick to making the best tasting tempeh is to simmer it for a few minutes beforehand.
 This removes its slightly bitter aftertaste.
 It also opens up its pores so it can more readily absorb the flavorful seasonings of sauces and marinades.

 Place the sliced tempeh in the marinade.
 Let sit for at least 20 minutes.

 Either bake or pan-fry the marinated tempeh until crispy.

 Use in sandwiches, salads, veggie bowls, or serve with a grain of your choice.

-Redefine meat with this Vegan Rib Sandwich with Street Corn recipe.
+For a summer barbecue or picnic, redefine meat with this Vegan Rib Sandwich with Street Corn.

 🍛 Crumbled Tempeh